 Group Your Data

-The data can be placed into more particular categories like product, customer service or marketing and sales.
+The data can be placed into more particular categories like the product, customer service, or marketing, and sales.
 This is in the case where you have asked questions about several different parts of the business.

 Start To Act

 Are customers saying it’s hard to find what they are looking for?
 Try looking up products and introduce helpers like search filters, tags, and categories.
 Customers can find footwear.

 But can they easily pick out newly-released models from the old ones?
 Can they pick from particular locations?
 How about placing date and source options?
 Your customers are asking for a certain payment option.
 Work on making it available.

 Place notices nearby about how they can now pay with a particular account.
 Remember, customer satisfaction is key.